echo2echo/passwordGenerator/README.md

 curl --silent https://joelrader.net/cgi-bin/passgen/?length=64 > pass_file.txt
 ```

-If running the code on your own machine you may need to install Crypt::RandPasswd and the CGI modules with cpan / cpanm...
+If running the code on your own machine, you may need to install Crypt::RandPasswd and the CGI modules with cpan / cpanm...

 A generated password may be shorter than the number submitted in the length parameter.
 Some special characters ( &, <, ? ) are removed when generating the password.